Yer1k/AI_Trading/README.md

     * username = os.getenv('USERNAME')

 ### Twitter Bot
-- the Twitter Bot get the key words generat from Telegram, and searching for Twits related with the key words hastags.
-- Put the Tweets into dataframe for the sentiment Analyzer

-For this project we are using Tweepy package to connect the Twitter API.
+The Twitter Bot accepts the key words generated from Telegram, and search for tweets related to the key words.
+The bot will return a dataframe containing all the tweets scraped for a specified timeframe.
+The bot uses the `tweepy` package in Python to connect to the Twitter API.
+See below for more details:

 ```
 import tweepy
 ```
-For more Twitter API registration detials, read from website here: https://scottlai.com/2022/09/24/twitter-bot-101/
+For more Twitter API registration details, read from website here: https://scottlai.com/2022/09/24/twitter-bot-101/

 * The API setting:  tweepy.Client.
 * searching for recent tweets: client.search_recent_tweets.